Congressional Democrats meet today amid simmering concerns over Biden reelection

 Most notably, House Minority Leader Hakeem Jeffries reiterated his support for the president on Monday, saying, "I made clear publicly the day after the debate that I support President Joe Biden and the Democratic ticket.
 My position has not changed."
 Still, much of the caucus remained in limbo heading into Tuesday's meeting.

-Senate Democrats are also set to meet later Tuesday for their weekly caucus lunch meeting.
+Senate Democrats are also meeting Tuesday for their weekly caucus lunch meeting.
 And despite some clear statements of support — and a lack thereof — in the House, strong commitments either way have been harder to come by in the more deliberative upper chamber.
 No Senate Democrats have publicly called for the president to step aside, while some are taking a wait-and-see approach.

 Sen. Patty Murray, a Washington Democrat and the president pro tempore of the chamber, said in a statement on Monday that while she has "strong respect" for the president, he "must do more to demonstrate he can campaign strong enough to beat Donald Trump."